idekerlab/G2PT/README.md

 TSV inputs are supported via `--tsv` in place of `--bfile`.

+## Documentation and API reference

+The full documentation (including the API reference) is available at: https://g2pt.readthedocs.io/en/latest/index.html

 ## G2PT pipeline in overall

 1. **Collapse Gene Ontology with your GWAS results**